 Your first response might be to whip out your phone and tweet angrily about it.
-You might even be tempted to speed up to teach that idiot a lesson.
+You might even be tempted to speed up to teach that idiot driver a lesson.
 Please don’t!
-People have been run off the road, found themselves in car accidents and have even been shot over such trivial circumstances … it’s not worth it!
+People have been run off the road, found themselves in car accidents and have even been shot by enraged motorists over such trivial circumstances… it’s not worth it!
 Not to mention a lot of these behaviors mean you’re engaging in distracted driving, which is also super dangerous.

-Here’s some tips to help you avoid turning into a road rage monster (rawr):
+Here’s some tips to for avoiding road rage and turning into an aggressive driving monster (rawr):

 - Most road ragers are usually dealing with some sort of emotional crisis, so if your girlfriend or boyfriend just broke up with you, be extra careful when you get behind the wheel.
 Give yourself some time to defuse before getting behind the wheel.

 - Expect other drivers to make mistakes and remember that everyone is human.
 You’ll be less freaked out when they do.

 - Be predictable.
 Always check your blind spots and use your signals when you change lanes so you don’t turn anyone else into a road rager.
 Checking all the views around your vehicle and being a considerate driver should help with preventing road rage.

 - If it’s rush hour or you find yourself in a traffic jam due to an accident, listen to music and just come to terms with the fact that you’re going to run late.
 It’s okay.
 No need to be inconsiderate to drivers around you by making obscene gestures at people trying to merge into your lane.